Florida Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Florida?

-The national median wage of about $77,000 per year for clinical psychologists is just over the median wage for that job in Florida, and the state ranks in the top half among all Southern states.
+The national median wage of $96,100 per year for clinical psychologists is higher than Florida’s median wage for this profession of $78,730.
+It also ranks in the bottom half of Southern states.

 Median annual clinical psychologist wage, Southern states